borisbenedikter/robotic-systems-ros-course/docs/2_creating_packages.md

 #### Create a New Workspace

 Let's start by creating a new ROS 2 workspace called `pub_sub_ws`.
-To create a new ROS 2 workspace, you need simply to create a directory with the `src` subdirectory.
+To create a new ROS 2 workspace, you need simply to create a directory with a `src` subdirectory.

 #### Create the Package